victor-marques-ai/Deep_Learning_and_Neural_Networks_with_Keras/README.md

 ✅ Use pretrained models for transfer learning

-✅ Complete a capstone project on image classification and captioning
+✅ A project on image classification and captioning

+   - Classification and Captioning Aircraft Damage Using Pretrained Models

 ---